green-coding-solutions/carbon-blocker/README.md

 So this is our short summary.
 We hope you like the project as much as we do :)

+## Youtube Pitch

+See our pitch on Youtube for a short intro: https://www.youtube.com/watch?v=U3Ry-VitNOI

 ## Supported Platforms

 CarbonBlocker runs on all major platforms: